-- Rev. Colin Chapman, Anglican priest, Islamic scholar and author of Whose Promised Land and Cross and Crescent
+- The Rev. Colin Chapman, Anglican priest, Islamic scholar and author of Whose Promised Land and Cross and Crescent

 I was profoundly moved.
 This book is unique in presenting the way of Christ through the lens of an influential Muslim writer’s life.
 Mazhar Mallouhi, a Syrian Jesus-follower who remains within his Islamic culture, exemplifies in his own life a startling model of God’s forgiving and embracing love.
 Though his life has been crowded with difficulty and persecution, Mallouhi has influenced the lives of tens of thousands through his books and his personal presence.
 As well as presenting the many-colored quilt of diversity in belief and practice among Muslims, Chandler shows us the God of “irregularities” and surprises, who works transformatively outside our established systems and strategies, bridging cultural barriers to convince us of the wideness of his mercy.

 - Luci Shaw, poet, author and Writer-in-Residence, Regent College